 - Students must be officially registered for an internship by the last drop date for the Spring/Fall semester and by June 15 during the summer.

-- All internships must be completed by the beginning of the next semester; all academic work is due by that time.
+- All internships must be completed by the beginning of the next term; all academic work is due by that time.

 No retroactive credit is offered.
 All assignments must be completed within the timeframe of the internship.